GauravDawra/Cache-Implementation/README.md

  slot is present, it loads the new address in this neempty slot.
 Otherwise, it replaces a slot in the cache with the new address.

-# NOTE: all replacements take place in FIFO order.
+# NOTE: all replacements take place in FIFO order

 # USER INTERFACE:

-The user interface is implemented in main.cpp.
+The user interface is implemented in _"main.cpp"_.
 To compile and run the files, we have to run the command _"./compile"_. _"compile.ssh"_ is a bash file which takes care of the compilation.
 The exe file asks for an input for the choice of cache to be used.